Life in Germany

 What is ZAV?

-Skilled professional roles (e.g. IT specialists, engineers)
+Skilled professional roles (e.g. IT specialists, engineers, and other qualified professionals)

 Internships, traineeships, and Ausbildung: ZAV way abroad, Internship in Germany